 The impact of the global pandemic Coronavirus has forced us to close our church buildings and stop many of our usual activities, but the vital work of the Church goes on and is needed now, more than ever.
 You can use this button to donate to the work of the church.

-We share information on all the Church of Scotland congregations within the City of Aberdeen and a list of the online Worship that they are offering during the Covid-19 pandemic, there is also information as to how to support the local food banks through your local church.
+We share information on all the Church of Scotland congregations within the City of Aberdeen and on Shetland with regards to physical and online Worship that each congregation are offering during the Covid-19 pandemic, there is also information as to how to support the local food banks through your local church and other information which is relevant to the congregation.
+All contact information including website addresses, Facebook page address, YouTube channel links and ministers contacts can be found within this document.

 A – That the building is expected to remain in use beyond the lifetime of the Plan;